-Why you shouldn't pay off your mortgage
+Andrew Woodward: Why you shouldn't pay off your mortgage

 So the good news is that not only have I built my wealth by using the equity in my home, but so have my parents.
 We have thrown away the old money myth about paying off your mortgage and instead are using the equity in our homes to build financial security the modern way.

-- Andrew Woodward is a mindshift.money accredited money coach based in Sydney who teaches people to take control of their money and invest for their future, simply and efficiently.
-Sign up for his free weekly money tips at theinvestorsway.com.au.
+Andrew Woodward is a mindshift.money accredited money coach based in Sydney who teaches people to take control of their money and invest for their future, simply and efficiently.